skarzcode/Invoice-WebApp/README.md

 - Mobile-first workflow

 ### What I learned
-As this was an invoice project that rendered data from the local Json File on the first load using fetch, i was worried about how i would store changes and edits to that data.
-For example with the initail load their would be a total of 7 Invoices.
-However, what if the user deletes 5 of those invoices leaving only 2.
+As this was an invoice project that rendered data from the local JSON File on the first load using fetch, I was worried about how I would store changes and edits to that data.
+For example, with the initial load, there would be a total of 7 Invoices.
+However, what if the user deletes 5 of those invoices leaving only 2?
 If the user was to refresh the App, should all the content be loaded again?
-Making the total invoices 7 or reload the page with only 2 invoices as the user deleted the other 5 in his previous session.
+This would make the total invoices 7 or reload the page with only 2 invoices as the user deleted the other 5 in his previous session.

-I was able to overcome this issue by using fetch on the users first load to retrive the data then once i had done that i copied it into a  variable called res and stored it in local storage.
-Any time i created updated or deleted an invoice i retrive the array from local storage and updated that data.
+I was able to overcome this issue by using fetch on the user's first load to retrieve the data then once I had done that I copied it into a  variable called res and stored it in local storage.
+Any time I created updated or deleted an invoice I retrieve the array from local storage and updated that data.

-I also made sure to check if that array existed in local storage before a user loads the page if it did exist i would run the render function on that data/Array and if it did not exist meaning it probably was the users first time on the app i would use fetch to retrive the local Jsos file so i can render the invoices.
+I also made sure to check if that array existed in local storage before a user loads the page if it did exist I would run the render function on that data/Array and if it did not exist meaning it probably was the user's first time on the app I would use fetch to retrieve the local Jsos file so I can render the invoices.

-Another thing which i had learned was whenever i edited an invoice on the read page instead of manually updating it on the HomePage where you can see all the invoices i deleted all the content inside the outer invoice container and then ran the render function again on the newly updated array.
+Another thing I learned was whenever I edited an invoice on the read page instead of manually updating it on the HomePage where you can see all the invoices I deleted all the content inside the outer invoice container and then ran the render function again on the newly updated array.

-Func to check if data exist in local storage and also func to re render the invoices.
+Func to check if data exist in local storage and also func to re-render the invoices.
 ```js

 const proudOfThisFunc= () => {